-The accompanying proxy is solicited on behalf of ClearOne Communications, Inc., a Utah corporation, by the Board of Directors for use at our 2008 Annual Meeting of Shareholders to be held November 14, 2008 at 9:00 a.m., local time, or at any postponement or adjournment thereof, for the purposes set forth herein and in the accompanying notice.
+The accompanying proxy is solicited on behalf of ClearOne Communications, Inc., a Utah corporation, by the Board of Directors for use at our 2009 Annual Meeting of Shareholders to be held November 30, 2009 at 9:00 a.m., local time, or at any postponement or adjournment thereof, for the purposes set forth herein and in the accompanying notice.
 The meeting will be held at the above date and time at our corporate offices, 5225 Wiley Post Way, Suite 500, Salt Lake City, Utah 84116.

-These proxy solicitation materials were first distributed on or about October 14, 2008 to all shareholders entitled to vote at the meeting.
+These proxy solicitation materials will be distributed on or about October 16, 2009 to all shareholders entitled to vote at the meeting.